-American football is 60 minutes long, with an additional 15 minutes if overtime is required (In the NFL.
-In college football, there is no time limit for overtime.)
-The game usually lasts longer than 60 minutes due to breaks in the action, such as penalties, reviews, and time between quarters.
-The 60 minutes are divided into four 15 minute quarters, making up the first half and the second half of the game.
+A game of American football is 60 minutes long, with additional 15 minute quarters if overtime is required.
+This only applies to the NFL; in college football, there is no time limit for overtime.
+The game always lasts longer than 60 minutes due to breaks in the action from penalties, reviews, and the allotted time in between quarters.
+The hour is divided into four 15 minute quarters, making up the first half and the second half of the game.

 The game clock is used to keep track of time in each of the quarters.

 However, the game clock is not continuous and will stop for the following reasons: